 Technical

-- Engineering — repair, construction, jury-rigging, ship systems, power systems, mechanical and structural work.
+- Engineering.
+Repair, construction, jury-rigging, ship systems, power systems, mechanical and structural work.

-- Medicine — treatment, diagnosis, surgery, stabilization, pharmacology.
+- Medicine.
+Treatment, diagnosis, surgery, stabilization, pharmacology.
 The practice of keeping people alive.

-- Security — locks, alarms, access control, electronic bypass, breach procedure, cryptography.
+- Security.
+Locks, alarms, access control, electronic bypass, breach procedure, cryptography.
 Both physical and digital protection systems.

 Social

-- Leadership — inspiring, directing, rallying, and coordinating people under pressure.
+- Leadership.
+Inspiring, directing, rallying, and coordinating people under pressure.
 Command authority and earned trust alike.

 Supernatural

-- Focus — channeling willpower to produce change in the universe.
-Disciplines TBD.
+- Focus.
+Channeling willpower to produce change in the universe.
+Specific Focus powers are TBD.

 Skill Ratings